 Partial Payment will stop those collection calls

-No, the calls resume the soon after the some of the promised installments are not made.
-It is debtor’s responsibility to pay the debt in full, unless a lower amount is agreed upon explicitly to settle the matter.
+No, the calls resume soon after some of the promised installments are not made.
+It is the debtor’s responsibility to pay the debt in full unless a lower amount is agreed upon explicitly to settle the matter.